opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 nav_order: 5
 ---

 The multiple data sources feature is an experimental feature released in OpenSearch 2.4.
-We do not recommend using it in a production environment.
+It can't be used in a production environment.
 For updates on the feature’s progress or to leave feedback on improving the feature, see the [OpenSearch Forum discussion](https://forum.opensearch.org/t/feedback-experimental-feature-connect-to-external-data-sources/11144).
 {: .note }

 # Multiple data sources

 You can add multiple data sources to a single dashboard.
 OpenSearch Dashboards allows you to dynamically manage data sources, create index patterns based on those data sources, and execute queries against a specific data source and then combine visualizations in one dashboard.

-In this tutorial we provide the steps for enabling the data sources setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.
+In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try out Data Sources in your local environment
+## Try out the multiple data sources feature in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
-However, you’ll need to enable the multiple data sources setting in the configuration file before before getting started with exploring this feature.
+However, you’ll need to enable the `data_source` setting in the configuration file before before getting started with exploring this feature.
 {: .note }

-Multiple data sources is an experimental feature that can't be deployed into production, but you can try it out with a sample data source and a sample index pattern.
+The multiple data sources feature is experimental and can't be deployed into production.
+You can try it out with a sample data source and a sample index pattern.
 Before getting started, you must first edit the YAML configuration.
-The following section provides the steps to enable the feature.
+The following section provides the steps for enabling the feature.

 ## Edit the YAML configuration to enable the multiple data sources feature